Please wait for download

 consider that any abuse less that this is an acceptable price for children to

 pay to live with their mother.
-How is
+How is this “in the best

-Geldof got custody of his children with a reported cost of “almost a
+with a reported cost of “almost a million”, subsequently the children’s

-whilst she had care of the children.
-What my solicitor did not tell me was
+mother died from a heroin overdose whilst she had care of the children.
+What

-that even if she were a drunk or a hard drug addict, it would still cost me a
+my solicitor did not tell me was that even if she were a drunk or a hard drug

-interest of the children”?
+consider this to be “in the best interest of the children”?
 I find it incredible that

-people talk of mediation, which is like mending an iron girder with
+people talk of mediation, which is like mending an iron girder with sellotape.
+You quite rightly say that you cannot legislate

-however, you can facilitate it by making it a viable option.
-Sitting two
+“mediation”, however, you can facilitate it by

-people down and saying now be reasonable and then saying to one “but if
+reasonable and then saying to one “but if you’re not we will give you

-you’re not we will give you whatever you demand” is hardly likely to achieve
+whatever you demand” is hardly likely to achieve anything worthwhile.
+If however you start from the 50/50 point

-start from the 50/50 point you may get some positive result.
-Quite simply why should mother bother with
+Quite simply why should mother bother with mediation when the

-mediation when the anti-family courts give them everything anyway?
+anti-family courts give them everything anyway?
 How do you consider that this is “in the

 best interest of the children”?
 Fathers agree with